 8.4Electromagnetic Spectrum12-16Seven bands with sources, wavelength ranges, and uses.

-Section 8.2 and Section 8.4 carry the bulk of the exam weight; Section 8.1 is a one-read conceptual setup.
-Treat Sections 8.2 and 8.4 as primary, and Sections 8.1 and 8.3 as supporting reads.
+Sections 8.2 and 8.4 carry the bulk of the exam weight.
+Treat them as primary reads, with Sections 8.1 and 8.3 as supporting material.

-The chapter contains three intext Examples that anchor the three core formulae. solving each of them once is enough preparation for the corresponding CBSE 2-mark question type.
+The chapter has three intext examples that cover the three core formulae.
+Solving each once is enough to handle the matching CBSE 2-mark question type.

 ExampleSub-topicWhat it Covers